seanbradley/mu-wordpress/README.md

 ### Inspect

-When that's done, you can verify that you have 2 environments, "test" and "prod":
+When that's done, you can verify that you have at least a "test" env...

     mu env list